drewbelf/cv/index.md

 ### academic

 `2024`
+Proposal accepted for "*Est enim humilitas ostium sapientiae*: Bonaventure on Humility, Poverty, and Teaching Theology."
+Paper on "Mendicant Charisms and their Discontents: The Secular-Mendicant Controversies at Paris" Panel.
+49th Annual International Patristic, Medieval, and Renaissance Studies Conference.
+Villanova University.
+November 1–3.

 "Penance and Satisfaction in Alexander of Hales's *Glossa in quatuor libros Sententiarum*." *Qui primus legit*: Studies in Sentence Commentaries on the Eighth Centenary of Alexander of Hales’s Lectures.
 St. Bonaventure University.
 June 11–12.

 "'Worthy Acts of Penance' in Early Franciscan Soteriology."
 78th Annual Convention of the Catholic Theological Society of America.
 Baltimore.
 June 13–16.